Utada United 2006

 Utada United 2006 was a Japanese concert tour by Japanese-American singer-songwriter Hikaru Utada.
-It was Utada's second concert tour of Japan following her Bohemian Summer 2000 tour.
+It was Utada's second concert tour of Japan following their Bohemian Summer 2000 tour.
 A live DVD of the tour was released on December 20, 2006.

 Overview

-During the filmed concert, Utada wore 4 different outfits.
-The first outfit worn was a long, tattered, black and white outfit(which seemingly resembled a wedding dress), with pieces of cloth that hung a little above her ankles.
+During the filmed concert, Utada wore four different outfits.
+The first outfit worn was a long, tattered, black and white outfit with pieces of cloth that hung a little above their ankles.
 Near the shoulders, this dress seemed to puff out, or become feather-like.
-She sang her first 7 songs in this outfit.
-Then she wore a leather-like coat, that resembled a ballroom gown from the waist down.
-She sang her Exodus songs in this dress.
+They sang their first seven songs in this outfit.
+Then they wore a leather-like coat, that resembled a ballroom gown from the waist down.
+Utada sang their Exodus songs in this dress.
 When looked at closely, you can see that underneath it was the next outfit, which was a red dress.
-It had strips near the shoulders, and allowed her to move more, A feature which was helpful in performances like Can You Keep a Secret? and Wait & See ~Risk~.
-She sang the next 8 songs in this particular outfit.
+It had strips near the shoulders, and allowed them to move more; a feature which was helpful in performances like "Can You Keep a Secret?" and "Wait & See ~Risk~".
+They sang the next eight songs in this particular outfit.
 The last outfit, which was very light compared to the rest, had a small blue skirt and a light pink top.
-In this outfit, she sang her last 2 songs, Automatic and Hikari.
-In some of early performances, she substituted the pink top with a black blouse.
+In this outfit, they sang their last two songs, "Automatic" and "Hikari".

+In some of early performances, they substituted the pink top with a black blouse.
 Underneath all of the outfits was a black sleeve-less leotard and black knee high boots with wedge heels.

 The concerts at the Saitama Super Arena attracted about 18,000 spectators each.